29) Latrell Sprewell (1998-2003)

 17) John Starks (1990-1999)

-Though Patrick Ewing was obviously the biggest star and face of the franchise, arguably no player exemplified the ’90s Knicks more so than Starks.
-His road to the Knicks exemplifies everything about him, expelled from two different colleges, un-drafted out of Oklahoma State, cut by the Warriors, and toiling in the CBA when the Knicks signed him in 1990.
-He was supposedly not going to make the ’90-’91 Knicks team but managed to injure his knee trying to dunk on Ewing in a preseason practice, and therefore had to stick on the roster because of the injury.
-It ultimately paid off for both sides, but never without some controversy.
-Starks was Sixth Man of the Year in ’95-’96, an All-Star in 1994, and averaged as many as 19.0 points per game in his prime.
-He was also notoriously temperamental and dangerously overconfident, which led to numerous playoff disappointments, most notably a 2-of-18 shooting performance in the game seven loss of the 1994 NBA Finals.
+For better or worse, no player exemplified the ’90s Knicks more so than Starks.
+He was Sixth Man of the Year in ’95-’96, an All-Star in 1994, and averaged as many as 19.0 points per game in his prime.
+Starks was also notoriously temperamental and dangerously overconfident, which led to numerous playoff disappointments.
+Most notable was a 2-of-18 shooting performance in the game seven loss of the 1994 NBA Finals.
 Knicks fans always had a love-hate relationship with him, cherishing his aplomb, toughness, and thunderous dunks while always acknowledging deep down that the Knicks likely had a better title shot in the ’90s with a more reliable secondary offensive weapon.
 Though he played in an era when it wasn’t nearly as popular a weapon as it is now, Starks is still the all-time franchise leader in total three-point field goals.

 16) Kenny Sears (1955-1962)

-From their string of three consecutive Finals appearances in the early ’50s through their mid ’60s rebuild around Willis Reed, the Knicks struggled in the standings but did have a breakout star in Sears.
-A first round pick out of Santa Clara in 1955 (while in college, he notably became the first basketball player featured on the cover of Sports Illustrated), Sears joined a team in transition and quickly became a cornerstone of their offense.
-He led the Knicks in scoring in ’57-’58 and in ’58-’59, with a career high 21.0 points per game in the latter, and was an All-Star in both those seasons.
+A first round pick out of Santa Clara in 1955, Sears joined a Knicks team in transition and quickly became a cornerstone of their offense.
+He led New York in scoring in ’57-’58 and in ’58-’59, with a career high 21.0 points per game in the latter, and was an All-Star in both those seasons.
 Sears also became the first Knicks player to lead the league in field goal percentage, doing so in ’58-’59 and ’59-’60 (the only Knicks player to accomplish it since was Tyson Chandler in ’11-’12) and finished in the top 10 in MVP voting twice.
 Frustrated with New York’s losing ways (they reached the playoffs just once in his time there), Sears absconded back home to California in 1961, signing with the San Francisco Saints of the ABL.
-He actually came back to the Knicks briefly when the ABL folded (even though the Knicks sued him for breach of contract) before closing out his NBA career by playing in the 1964 Finals with the Warriors.
+He actually came back to the Knicks briefly when the ABL folded before closing out his NBA career by playing in the 1964 Finals with the Warriors.

 A timeline of Knicks franchise history